 When you’ve been living abroad for as long as I have, the idea of “going home” starts to become a bit fuzzy.

-Though I use the word frequently — both to refer to my apartment here in Dedemsvaart, and my hometown of Minneapolis — if someone were to straight up ask me what I consider home, I wouldn’t be able to answer.
-At least, not in the traditional sense.
+Though I use the word frequently — referring to either my current mailing address here in the Netherlands, or my hometown of Minneapolis, Minnesota — if someone were to straight up ask me what I consider home, I wouldn’t be able to answer.
+At least, not without an explanation.